Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 The scanner is distributed free of charge, without any restrictions on use.

-Starting the Scanner
+Starting the scanner

 Using the Scanner